-One day recently I was in the kitchen at work, when someone asked me about my blog.
-I had a quick chat with them but it wasn’t till I got back to my desk that I realised I had not even mentioned the name of my blog.
-Realising my mistake, I quickly sent them the link from my computer.
+One day I was in the kitchen at work, when someone asked me about my blog.
+I had a quick chat with them but it wasn’t until I got back to my desk that I realized I hadn’t even mentioned the name of my blog.
+Realizing my mistake, I quickly sent them the link from my computer.

 Be diligent with follow up